Get

 Make sure you’re feeding your Rottweiler a nutritionally balanced diet with plenty of fatty acids for skin and coat health.
 Poor quality food or a homemade diet that hasn’t been formulated with the help of a veterinarian can lack certain essential nutrients and lead to skin and coat issues.

-In some cases, your veterinarian may suggest you supplement your dog’s food with a fatty acid supplement.
+In some cases, a veterinarian may suggest you supplement your dog’s food with a fatty acid supplement.
 You should also make sure your Rottweiler is drinking plenty of water to keep their skin hydrated.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!